See our Bir Events Calendar for listings of special events in the greater Bir area.

 - Dharmalaya Institute hosts weekly group meditations (usually March-May and Oct-Dec) following the curriculum of Mingyur Rinpoche’s Tergar Meditation Community.

 - Both Deer Park and Dharmalaya also offer periodic meditation courses and retreats (see their respective websites for details and schedules).

 - There is a Sikh centre for silent meditation retreats in Ghornala.
-Contact the Ghornala Resort for details.
+Contact the Ekant Homestay in Ghornala for details.